CiscoDevNet/cisco-cyber-vision-api-scripts/README.md

  - group.py: export groups to a CSV file ; update groups based on the CSV data
  - preset.py: export custom presets to a CSV file ; (update is non working for the moment)
  - custom-networks.py: create, export and delete custom networks; create custom networks based on the CSV data
+ - group_automation will automate things and could automatically or with several steps:
+    	- export devices to a CSV file "devices.csv" and a list of Subnets "subnet.csv"
+     - create groups: automatically with group name as subnet name or manually with manual edition of the subnet.csv file
+     - upload all components or devices from a csv file to update group names

 All scripts are using the API v3